 feature-image

-A photograph from the final round of the Arnold Palmer Invitational showed a dent in Akshay Bhatia’s shirt near his top hand on the putter.
+A photograph from the final round of the Arnold Palmer Invitational showed a dent in Akshay Bhatia’s shirt near his trail hand on the broomstick putter.
 That image triggered a cheating debate that carried over from his Bay Hill win into The Players Championship week.
-Jordan Spieth was the first to address the issue, explaining what Rule 10.1b covers and what it does not.
+And Jordan Spieth was asked point-blank whether Bhatia was anchoring or not, and if the long putter should be banned.

 “In the rules, you can’t anchor.
 Anchoring is if that putter was touching his sternum up top.
 You can arm-bar now, but you can’t anchor it against your sternum.”